 Father and son watching Scotland match in Germany ‘confident’ team will win

-Iain Meiklejohn, 48, and his 12-year-old son Aleks have been attending Scotland’s matches in Germany since the start of Euro 2024.
+Iain Meiklejohn, 48, and his 12-year-old son Aleks have attended all Scotland games at Euro 2024.

 A father from Edinburgh who went viral for taking his son out of school to watch the Euros in Germany has said he is “confident” Scotland will win when they play against Hungary.